wednesday-solutions/CreditCardEditText/README.md

 ### Method 1: Referencing library project

 CreditCardEditText is created as a standalone Android-Library project.
-You can easily include this project by referencing the library/ folder in your project using either eclipse or Android studio
+You can easily include this project by referencing the library/ folder in your project using Android studio

 ### Method 2: Adding a remote referece